aleverdes/unity-urp-vr-lens-flare/README.md

 # Limitations

-This package version is based only on image lens flares data.
+- This version supports only image lens flares data.

-Compatibility with standard Lens Flare Data (URP) and the ability to use procedurally generated lens flare parts will be in future versions.

-This version does not work on occlusion, but on raycast to allow you to work in mobile VR with 72 FPS with any number of lens flare sources.
-You can configure the raycast mask in the add renderer feature menu in your URP asset.
+- This version doesn't work with camera occlusion.
+Instead, raycasts are used.
+You can configure the raycast mask in the your URP asset.

 # Screenshots